weavedb/weavedb/docs/docs/quick-start.md

 #### 3. Set up Access Control Rules

-For users, we want the docid to be the same as `uid` and users can only update theire own data.
+For users, we want the docid to be the same as `uid` and users can only update their own data.

 ```javascript
 {